 I challenge you to take a bad photograph in Ghent, Belgium.
 It simply isn’t possible.
 This point-and-shoot town is a living postcard everywhere you look, so picturesque that it hardly feels real.
 I recently found myself in this beautiful city, just a short train ride from Paris and it was the perfect place to be for a weekend away.
 This Ghent guide features just a few of the many fun things to do in Ghent Belgium.

 Getting to Ghent is easy from any direction, particularly if you are making your way here from any of the surrounding cities; Paris is just three hours away, Brussels and Bruges are less than an hour away and other European capitals are a short flight or scenic train ride.
 Search train fares.

 You can fly directly into one of two airports accessible from Ghent.
 Fly into the Brussels or Brussels-Charleroi Airports.
-From either airport you can take a train or public transport easily into Ghent (Search flights with Skyscanner).
+From either airport, you can take a train or public transport easily into Ghent.

 Renting a car or hiring transportation is easy enough as well, the major highways are friendly to navigate and take you directly into the city centre and beyond.
-Bruges and Brussels are only 45 minutes drive away should you wish to take a day trip from Ghent.
+Bruges and Brussels are only a 45-minute drive away should you wish to take a day trip from Ghent.

 Public transportation is most advisable in the city centre and it is also very walkable and great for bikes too.

 Related: What to See in Paris in 4 Days

 Ghent is a picturesque port city in northwest Belgium.
 It is a city that brings two rivers, the Leie and the Scheldt together.
 Every bit of Ghent looks like something out of a coffee table book, with idyllic historical architecture, riverfront dining, and character-filled narrow cobbled streets, be sure to bring your camera with you.

 Ghent has a pedestrianized centre and is predominately a college city.
 Because of this, you can find many activities that include touring via the river.